Inside: One tip to help you build intentional habits

 Praying it Forward:

-I think it is so important to talk about God out loud to our children and really, everyone in our lives.
+Talking out loud about God to our children and really, everyone in our lives is so important.
 I want my children to know God and know to whom they belong.

 Since I already established the above habit of praying on my way to work, it made it easier to start saying these prayers aloud with my kids in the car.
 They do not always want to listen, but I do it anyway.
 Even if we have a bad morning, I still say a prayer and I tell my daughter I love her and that I have prayed for her to make good choices and to not let one bad choice affect the rest of her day.

 One final point.

 I believe God made us to be creatures of habit.
 Let’s take a look at a couple of passages from the Bible:

 “Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you.”
 1 Thessalonians 5: 16-18